jaimeadf/BetterDiscordPlugins/README.md

 ## Development

-This section is designed for people who are willing to contribute or modify the source code for personal use.
+This section is designed for people who are willing to contribute or want to modify the source code for personal use.
 Here you can find all the information for developing and building locally.

 ### Prerequisites